ssl-hep/ServiceX/docs/Implementation_reference.md

 * PUT /drequest/status/:id/:status/:info?

+    updates request's status and optionally adds a line to its info log.

-* PUT /drequest/terminate/:id __validated__
+* PUT /drequest/events_served/:id/:events __validated__

-    Sets status to Terminated for a given request_id and all the related paths.
+    for a given request_id increments number of events served by _events_.

 * PUT /drequest/events_processed/:id/:events __validated__

     for a given request_id increments number of events processed by _events_.
 If all the events were processed, request status is set to _Done_.

+* PUT /drequest/terminate/:id __validated__

+    Sets status to Terminated for a given request_id and all the related paths.

 * POST /drequest/create __validated__